Atomwaffen Division

-The Atomwaffen Division (Atomwaffen meaning "atomic weapons" in German), also known as the National Socialist Resistance Front, was an international far-right extremist and neo-Nazi terrorist network.
-Formed in 2015 and based in the Southern United States, it expanded across the United States and several other countries worldwide.
-Atomwaffen was described as "one of the most violent neo-Nazi movements in the 21st century".
+The Atomwaffen Division (AWD, Atomwaffen meaning "atomic weapons" in German) was an international neo-Nazi paramilitary network active from 2015 to 2020.
+Founded in the Southern United States by Bahamian American neo-Nazi Brandon Russell, AWD expanded across the US and into several other countries.
+Since its inception, the group grew to several dozen members, with its main cell being based in Tampa, Florida, while also establishing chapters in at least 23 other US states.

-It was listed as a hate group by the Southern Poverty Law Center (SPLC), and it was also designated as a terrorist group by multiple governments, including the United Kingdom and Canada.
-Members of the Atomwaffen Division have been held responsible for a number of murders, bombings, planned terrorist attacks, and other criminal actions.
+AWD has been listed as a hate group by the Southern Poverty Law Center (SPLC), designated a terrorist group by multiple governments, and considered "one of the most violent neo-Nazi movements in the 21st century".
+Members of the AWD have been held responsible for a number of murders, bombings, planned terrorist attacks, and other criminal actions, and have also inspired copycat attacks in Buffalo, New York; El Paso, Texas; Jacksonville, Florida; Halle, Germany; San Diego, California; Aracruz, Brazil, and Buenos Aires, Argentina.

 History

+Creation

-In 2015, the group's creation was announced by founding member Brandon Russell, on the Neo-fascist and Neo-Nazi web forum IronMarch.org, which, prior to its shutdown in 2017, had been linked to several acts of Neo-Nazi terrorism and violent militant groups such as the Nordic Resistance Movement, National Action, CasaPound, and Golden Dawn.
+On October 12, 2015, the group's creation was announced by founding leader Brandon Russell, on the neo-fascist and neo-Nazi web forum IronMarch.org, which, prior to its shutdown in 2017, had been linked to several acts of Neo-Nazi terrorism and violent militant groups such as the Nordic Resistance Movement, National Action, CasaPound, and Golden Dawn.
 In its initial posts, the group described itself as a "very fanatical, ideological band of comrades who do both activism and militant training.
 Hand to hand, arms training, and various other forms of training.
 As for activism, we spread awareness in the real world through unconventional means."

+Membership and training

 As of 2017, the group's membership was mostly young, and it also recruited new members on university campuses.
 Its campus recruitment poster campaigns urged students to "Join Your Local Nazis!" and say "The Nazis Are Coming!".
-It posted recruiting posters at the University of Chicago, the University of Central Florida, the Old Dominion University in Norfolk, Virginia, and Boston University.
-Atomwaffen Division had recruited several veterans and current members of the U.S. Armed Forces who trained the organization's members in the use of firearms and military tactics.
-A U.S. Navy officer was expelled for allegedly recruiting 12 members for the group and four affiliated US Marines were charged with trafficking and manufacturing firearms for the group.
-Atomwaffen members also sought to train with the Azov Battalion and Russian Imperial Movement.
-In October 2020, Ukraine deported two Atomwaffen members who tried to join Azov for inciting murders and terrorism.
+It posted recruiting posters at the University of Chicago, the University of Central Florida, Old Dominion University in Norfolk, Virginia, and Boston University.
+AWD had recruited several veterans and current members of the US Armed Forces who trained the organization's members in the use of firearms and military tactics.
+A US Navy officer was expelled for allegedly recruiting 12 members for the group and four affiliated US Marines were charged with trafficking and manufacturing firearms for the group.
+AWD members also sought to train with the Azov Battalion and Russian Imperial Movement.
+In October 2020, Ukraine deported two AWD members who tried to join Azov for inciting murders and terrorism.

-As of 2018, Atomwaffen had ties to various affiliated neo-Nazi groups and the fascist Satanist Order of Nine Angles (O9A), an organization which advocates rape and human sacrifice.

 During an investigation in 2018, ProPublica obtained 250,000 encrypted chat logs written by members of the group.
-It was estimated in early 2018, that Atomwaffen had 80 members, while ProPublica estimated as many as 100.
+It was estimated in early 2018, that AWD had 80 members, while ProPublica estimated as many as 100.
 According to International Centre for Counter-Terrorism the group has a large number of "initiates" in addition to 60 to 80 full members.
+At its peak, the organization consisted of 23 different cells across the US.